cybernetics/JTemplate/README.md

 * `java.time.LocalDateTime`: result of calling `LocalDateTime#parse()` on parameter value
 * `java.util.Date`: result of calling `Long#parseLong()` on parameter value, then `Date(long)` on long result

 `List` arguments represent multi-value parameters, such as those submitted via a multi-select list element in an HTML form.
 Values are automatically coerced to the declared `List` element type; e.g. `List<Double>` or `List<String>`.
-URL lists are supported, but may only be used with multipart `POST` requests.
+Lists of `URL` values may be used to process multi-file uploads; however, as with single-file uploads, they may only be used with multipart `POST` requests.

 Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
 Omitting the value of a simple reference type parameter produces a `null` argument value for that parameter.
 Omitting all values for a list type parameter produces an empty list argument for the parameter.